AlinaLadybug/HackerNews/README.md

 6. **Mapping**: Create additional DTO models to return original models in different way, use Automapper.

 7. **Tests**: Cover more functionality with unit tests and also integration tests with hackernews API.

+8. **Naming and structure**: Improve naming due to domain, and divide solution into different layers.